Pedro-Campelo/OverTheWire-Bandit/README.md

 ## Purpose

-This project is part of my cybersecurity learning journey and is intended to demonstrate practical Linux knowledge and problem-solving skills through structured documentation.
+This repository forms part of my cybersecurity learning journey and serves as a portfolio project to demonstrate my practical Linux knowledge, command-line skills, and structured approach to problem solving.

 ---